-HOLIDAY CLUB - Holiday Club is organised and led by Prep School staff.
+HOLIDAY CAMP - Holiday Camp is organised and led by Prep School staff.
 It includes a variety of activities from sports skills to creative sessions, practical life lessons and more.
 It includes provision between the hours of 8.00am to 6.00pm and uses a number of our school facilities including Hinchley Wood, Oaken Lane and Forest School.
 Childcare Vouchers are accepted.
-For payment, please email prepholidayclub@surbitonhigh.com for further information.
+For payment, please email prepholidaycamp@surbitonhigh.com for further information.